-The church is now open for private prayer, after going through a thorough clean and putting in place various requirements from the Church of England Risk Assessment.
+The church is always open for private prayer, after going through a thorough clean and putting in place various requirements from the Church of England Risk Assessment following Covid.
 Opening times are Sundays 12 – 4.00 p.m. rest of the week 10 – 4.00 p.m.
-Remember to maintain social distancing guidance and use the hand sanitizer gel and other products available.
+Remember to maintain social distancing guidance.

 Details of the risk assessment for the church is available on request.